BackofenLab/IntaRNA/README.md

 Like this, we want to model the idea that steric constraints do not allow inter-molecular helices to become arbitrarily long.
 For loop regions, this would require the 'unwinding' of an increasing number of intra-molecular helices, which would impose further constraints on the inter-molecular interaction site.

 Therefore, we introduce a constraint on the maximum helix length, thus only allowing helices up to a specified length.
 The following image captures our idea of changing our interaction model from predicting long interactions (left) to a more flexible model with a maximum intermolecular helix length (right).
-The blue boxes represent the length-bounded helices and the red boxes represent unpaired regions (interior loops).
+The blue boxes represent the lenth-bound/ helices and the red boxes represent unpaired regions (interior loops).

 ![helixbased](./doc/figures/helixbased.svg)